FrapiFrance/pocketbook-notes/README.md

 Caveats : notes from notes.json from a book never opened on `books.db`'s reader (same Title/Author) won't be inserted

+Definitely, it's not easy from a printed book to identify page & offset in order to uild a notes.json file, but in my case I wanted to re-insert notes from a previous reader's books.db database, so it's OK.

 # technical notes
 The books.db can actually be read & write